patattzel/fizzy-cloudron/README.md

     bin/setup

+If you'd like to load fixtures:

+    bin/rails db:fixtures:load

 And then run the development server:

     bin/dev

-You'll be able to access the app in development at http://localhost:3006.
+You'll be able to access the app in development at http://development-tenant.fizzy.localhost:3006

 ## Deploying